 to act as good Samaritans, to stop by

-Across the road is a well maintained shrine
+Across the road is a well to do shrine

-with a carved metal box for devotees to gift
+with a metal box for devotees to gift

-to support the shrine that has men to support.
+to the shrine that has men to support.

-to support the deity who has men to support.
+to the shrine that has men to support.

-throwing them at me, who has no one, to support.
+to give me, who has none to support.

-I can see fruits and milk flowing by the gallons
+I see fruit & milk flowing by the gallons

-given as holy offerings to the deity of plenty
+given as offerings to the deity of plenty

-in all his glory longing to take in more of him.
+of Him in glory longing to take in more.

 With an aura of blessings, they come out

-not one taking a second to glance at wretched me
+not one taking to glance at wretched me

-while some feign to give, and walk out of sight.
+some feign to give and walk out of sight.

-It has been quite a few years since I shifted
+It has been quite some years I shifted

-to test my devotees but am sad to say
+to test my devotees but sorry to say